 Cereal has long been a pantry staple.
 As far as breakfast goes, not much else is cheaper or easier.
-But General Mills decided to see if it could boost cereal sales by removing the “cheap” part from the equation, releasing a cereal that retails for $13 a box, CNBC reported.
+But General Mills decided to see if it could boost cereal sales by removing the “cheap” part from the equation, releasing a cereal that retails for as much as $30 a box.
 Its Morning Summit cereal is aimed at the health-conscious consumer and is made from premium ingredients that include almonds, whole grains, pumpkin seeds, dried cherries and dried cranberries.
+You could get this at a comparative steal for $15 at Costco.
 Or, you could skip the “healthy” cereal and buy a box of Honey Nut Cheerios for less than $3.

 Ice Cubes: $325

 Apparently, even ice can be luxurious.
 Gläce Luxury Ice is “the world’s leading premium drink-ice brand” known for its “zero-taste” ice.
 According to the Gläce Luxury Ice website, “traditional machine-ice, generally made with local tap water, may contain upwards of 150 impurities and carcinogens, resulting in poor-tasting and potentially unhealthy ice.
 In contrast, Gläce Ice is an engineered product protected in a resealable package, ensuring a sanitary chain of custody from origin to enjoyment.”